apexpl/apex_v1/docs/docker.md

 # Docker Installation

-# Quick Setup via Auto Install
+## Quick Setup via Auto Install

-For a quick setup you may use the auto installation features of Apex to get up and running with an ainstallation including various base packages.
+For a quick setup you may use the auto installation features of Apex to get up and running with an installation including various base packages within a few minutes.
 To do so, within terminal run the following commands:

 ~~~
 composer create-project apex/apex apex